khpcoding/Kubernetes-In-Action/velero-k8sbackup/Readme.md

 EOF
 ```

+### 4️⃣ Install Velero 🎯
-it will start up veleor pod :
+It will start up the Velero pod:
 ```sh
 velero install \
     --provider aws \